The freelance movement. What is it? What does it entail? Is it a scam? Why did you do it? How did you do it? Can this work for me?

 - Join my free facebook group where I share tips, stories, but also am working to build a community of strong, powerful mamas (mostly freelancers, or those interested, but not a requirement).

-- Sign-up to get my Jumpstart Your Freelance Career Brainstorming Guide.
+- Sign-up to get my Jumpstart Your Freelance Career Ultimate Freelance Guide.
 It will help walk you through your previous and current life experience and how that can translate to a sustainable and profitable freelance career.

 If it is something else → make it a priority to change.